-Depreciation and Amortization Expense - Depreciation and amortization expense increased in 2008 compared to 2007, primarily as a result of the Southern Oklahoma and MEG acquisitions.
+Depreciation and Amortization Expense - Depreciation and amortization expense increased in 2008 compared to 2007, primarily as a result of the MEG and Southern Oklahoma acquisitions.

-Earnings from Equity Method Investments - Earnings from equity method investments increased in 2008 compared to 2007, due to an increase in equity earnings of \$6.5 million from Discovery and an increase in equity earnings of \$4.1 million from East Texas.
+Earnings from Equity Method Investments - Earnings from equity method investments increased in 2008 compared to 2007, due to increased equity earnings of \$9.1 million from Discovery and \$6.1 million from East Texas.
 Increased equity earnings were primarily the result of the following variances, each representing 100% of the earnings drivers for East Texas and Discovery: